Why Reputation Systems Rely on Patterns More Than Facts

 Insider attackers understand the system and exploit it without technically breaking rules.
 Outsider attackers create fake accounts, coordinate feedback, or attempt spam and rating attacks.
 Some do it for money; others for sabotage.

-To defend against this, platforms slow reputation growth for new users, weigh feedback from established accounts more heavily, and analyze network behavior to detect collusion.
+To defend against this, platforms slow the growth of new users’ reputations, weigh feedback from established accounts more heavily, and analyze network behavior to detect collusion.
 These defenses improve security but also introduce friction.
 Consequently, early impressions matter more, and recovery takes longer.

 This dynamic exists both online and offline.